sf-wdi-24/rails_bog_app/README.md

 ### 1. Set up a new Rails project

-In the Terminal, run the following commands:
+**Set this project up inside your `2x-homework/USERNAME` directory.**  In the Terminal, from inside that directory, run the following commands:

 * `rails new bog_app -T --database=postgresql` to create a new Rails project called `bog_app`, without including tests (`-T`), using the PostgreSQL database
 * `cd bog_app` to move into the new `bog_app` directory
-* `rake db:create` to have Rails set up a database for the new app
+* `rake db:create` to have Rails set up a database for the new app (sanity check: is PostgreSQL running?)
 * `rails s` or `rails server` to start the WEBrick server

 Now our app is up and running at [localhost:3000](localhost:3000/).